pavel-bilous/input_buffer_RCA/README.md

 # Input buffer for amplifier with balanced inputs

-This buffer serves as an impedance matching and is implemented on the board that allows for balanced XLR inputs for two channels.
+This buffer serves as an impedance matching and has RCA inputs for two channels.

 ## PCB rendered in 3d:
 ![Screenshot](img/3d.png)

 ## Schematics: